mrtngamper/IEGUI/Documentation/README.md

 - __Commit: Fix: Drag and Drop__ <br>
 Changed the feature that it behaved exactly like the button.
 - __Commit: mistakes from Michael solved__ <br>
-Controll if the setting of the Tutorial is set on true or false FileChooser was added
+Controll if the tutorial setting is set to true or false.
+FileChooser was added

 #### 24-05-22